Line 5 Eglinton: Stations and other infrastructure

-The 30-year contract to build and maintain the line will total $9.1 billion.
-Capital costs will be $5.3 billion, with each of the 15 underground stations costing $80–$100 million to build and the ten street-level stops $3–$5 million each.
+At the time of contract award, the 30-year contract to build and maintain the line totalled $9.1 billion, with an opening date of 2021.
+Capital costs would be $5.3 billion, with each of the 15 underground stations costing $80–100 million to build and the ten street-level stops $3–5 million each.
 The remainder will be for financing, lifecycle and maintenance costs.
+Upon completion of the line, its costs had risen to $12.8 billion owing to construction delays and consequences of the COVID-19 pandemic.